neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 └───── learn.ts
 ```

-- `index.astro` will serve responses with dynamically created HTML to incoming requests at index route.
+- `index.astro` will serve responses with dynamically created HTML to incoming requests at the index route.
 - `api/chat.ts` will serve responses as an API Endpoint to incoming requests at `/api/chat`.
 - `api/learn.ts` will serve responses as an API Endpoint to incoming requests at `/api/learn`.

 ### Build Conversation User Interface using Vercel AI SDK

-Inside `src` directory, create a `Chat.jsx` file with the following code:
+Inside the `src` directory, create a `Chat.jsx` file with the following code:

 ```tsx
 // File: src/Chat.jsx